jupyterhub/oauthenticator/docs/source/migrations.md

 2. `strip_idp_domain` -> **removed**

-    The `strip_idp_domain` Bool config was used prior to oauthenticator version 15.0.0 to enable stripping the domains listed in the `allowed_idps` from the hub usernames.

-    Starting with oauthenticator 15.0.0 this config option has been removed and such behaviour can only be achieved using the `allowed_idps` Dict config.
+    The `strip_idp_domain` boolean config was previously used to enable stripping the domains listed in the `allowed_idps` from the hub usernames.
+In oauthenticator 15.0.0 this config option was removed and such behaviour can only be achieved using the `allowed_idps` dictionary config as documented in a section below.

-    Check `allowed_idps` section bellow for more info about other configuration supported.

     **Old config Example**
     ```python